EasyIP2023/lucurious/README.md

 ![Example 1](https://66.media.tumblr.com/76896cad1a8b07abc2ddd331dcc7403b/tumblr_oun56jf9mK1u2y46bo4_1280.jpg)
 [![License](https://img.shields.io/badge/license-MIT-brightgreen.svg)](#license)

 **Note: This is one mans attempt at something that could be cool.
 This is by no means official industry level software.
 This is just something I'm doing on the side for fun.
 IT WILL NOT BE DOCUMENTED!!!
-The only documentation you will find is from comments in the code.**
+The only documentation you will find is from comments in the code.
+Also the API function calls parameters will be constantly changing as I continue to expand the functionality of the vulkan renderer**

 Inspired by the t.v series expanse and other syfy t.v shows/movies.